Linley History, Family Crest & Coats of Arms

-Another 299 words (21 lines of text) covering the years 1570, 1599, and 1758 are included under the topic Early Linley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Linley research.
+Another 114 words (8 lines of text) covering the years 1758, 1570, 1609, 1599, 1732, 1795, 1732, 1771, 1835, 1799, 1865, 1799 and 1599 are included under the topic Early Linley History in all our PDF Extended History products and printed products wherever possible.

 Linley Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Linley include Lindlie, Lindly, Lindley, Lindleigh, Lindlee, Lyndley, Lyndly, Lyndlee and many more.

 Early Notables of the Linley family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Linley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) are included under the topic Early Linley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Linley family to Ireland

-Another 112 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Linley family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Linley were among these contributors, for they have been located in early North American records: